 We have a disciplined, two-stage investment process.
 Firstly, we identify "good businesses" within our investable universe.
 In the second stage, we determine the intrinsic value of each company to ensure they will make a "good investment" (the two are not always the same).
-When we consider that we have identified a good company, it must pass our stringent quality and ESG checklists and be approved by our Investment Committee before it can be added to the "approved list".
-ESG has been integrated in our disciplined investment process for many years.
-Only the most attractive companies make it on to the approved list and it is from these that we construct your portfolio.
+When we consider that we have identified a good company, it must pass our stringent quality and

+ESG checklists and be approved by our Investment Committee before it can be added to the "Approved List".
+ESG has been integrated into our disciplined investment process for almost two decades.
+Only the most attractive companies make it on to the Approved List and it is from these that we construct your portfolio.

 We have an in-house team of eleven analysts who are sector specialists.
-This is one of the largest such specialist teams in the country.
 Utilising their industry knowledge and a range of proprietary screens, they are continually searching for new ideas.
 With around 4,000 companies to choose from, we are spoiled for choice.